Binary Funding Impacts in Derivative Valuation: Modeling

-In what follows, for simplicity, we impose some realistic assumptions on interest rates, and the endowed processes, $e^E$ and $m^E$.
-In practice, $R^{m, i}$, $i \in \{\ell, b\}$, are chosen as Federal funds or EONIA rates, approximately $r$.
-In addition, the difference between OIS and repo market rates can be interpreted as the liquidity premium of the repo markets.
-We assume the repo markets are liquid enough for the difference to be small.
-Moreover, we assume that OIS rate, $(r_t)_{t\geq0}$, is the smallest among all interest rates.
-In addition, $e^E$ and $m^E$ are given before the new contract, so they are chosen exogenously, i.e., they do not depend on $V$.
-These assumptions are summarized as follows. \begin{assumption} \begin{enumerate}[(i)] \item $R^{\rho, i} = R^{m, \ell} =R^{m, b}= r$, for $i \in \rho$. \item $R^\ell \geq r$ and $R^b\geq r$. \item $e^E$ and $m^E$ are exogenous processes. \end{enumerate} \end{assumption} \begin{remark} The assumption on repo market rates given in \Cref{assm:rate.exo}-(\rom{1}) is merely for simplicity in representing (\ref{selfd2}).
-Mathematically, it does not play any crucial role. \end{remark} Recall that we have not yet specified the amount of close-out $e^N$ in $\frC$.
-In the next section, two important close-out conventions are introduced: \textit{clean price} and \textit{replacement cost}. \textit{Clean price} is basically the risk-neutral price of $\frD^N$.
-By using the SDE that the \textit{clean price} follows, we can remove $\frD^N$ from $\frC$.
-After the elimination of $\frD^N$, the rest of cash-flows is $\Theta$ which is exchanged only at one point $\tau$.
-Thus, by subtracting the \textit{clean price} from $V$, we can recover a standard BSDE with $(\dsG, \dsQ)$-martingales, $W$ and $M^i$, $i \in \{H, C\}$.
-Then we further reduce the BSDE to a BSDE only with the Brownian motions by the typical argument of filtration reduction.
+In the following, for simplicity, we impose some realistic assumptions on interest rates.
+In practice, $R^{m, i}$, $i \in \{\ell, b\}$, are chosen as Federal funds or EONIA rates, i.e., approximately $r$.
+In addition, the difference between the OIS and repo market rates can be interpreted as the liquidity premium of the repo markets.
+We assume that the repo markets are sufficiently liquid for the difference to be small.
+Moreover, we assume that the OIS rate, $(r_t)_{t\geq0}$, is the smallest among all interest rates.
+These assumptions are summarized as follows: \begin{assumption} \begin{enumerate}[(i)] \item $R^{\rho, i} = R^{m, \ell} =R^{m, b}= r$, for $i \in \rho$. \item $R^\ell \geq r$ and $R^b\geq r$. \end{enumerate} \end{assumption} \begin{remark} The assumption on repo market rates given in \Cref{assm:rate.exo}-(\rom{1}) is merely for simplicity in representing (\ref{selfd2}).
+Mathematically, it does not play a crucial role. \end{remark} Recall that we have not yet specified the close-out amount $e$ in $\frC$.
+In the next section, two important close-out conventions are introduced: \textit{clean price} and \textit{replacement cost}. \textit{Clean price} will also play an important role in reducing filtration of the BSDE \cref{selfd2}.